 Rose Quartz - Beautiful Pink from South Africa

-This image shows a 5-pound bag of rose quartz tumbling rough, dumped into a colander and sprayed with water to reveal its full color.
+This photo shows a sample of our rose quartz tumbling rough, dumped into a colander and sprayed with water to reveal its full color.
 Click on the image for a larger view.

 Rose Quartz Rock Tumbling or Cabbing Rough

 We are offering some beautiful rose quartz with a strong pink color.
 This material is from South Africa and is being sold in five-pound bags.
 They are large chunky pieces which will make beautiful tumbled stones in a large or medium-sized tumbler.
 Smaller tumblers can be used as well, but fewer pieces will be able to fit in the barrel.
 You might also slice this rough into small slabs, for cabbing or tumbling, with a trim saw or small slab saw.
 Most of the material in these bags will be within the state size range along their maximum dimension.
 A few pieces might be a bit over or under those sizes.

 ADVANCED Rock Tumbling Recipe:

 As a crystalline variety of quartz, rose quartz can be polished to a very high luster, but many people who tumble it in pieces over about one inch in size experience a problem - tiny bruises around the edges of their tumbled stones.
 These bruises are caused by quartz-to-quartz impacts within the tumbler barrel.
 This problem is easy to solve by tumbling the quartz in a sea of ceramic cylinder media.
 The small particles of ceramic media smooth the tumbling action, and isolate the pieces of quartz from impact with one another.
 The ceramic media absorbs much of the impact energy produced during the tumble.
 When tumbling the rose quartz sold here, two things should be considered: